aespinoza/iKnodeClients/README.md

 __iKnode Clients__

-Library & Client for iKnode.
+Libraries & Clients for iKnode.
 They can attached to your project or used from a command line to call iKnode Applications.

 _WindowConsole_, _RubyClient_, are console-like
 _Android_ and _JavaClient_ are library projects, they share the same codebase, it is just the proyect type which is different.